acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE5 - Serverless Application Frontend.md

 Enter an amount of time until the next cuddle ...I suggest `120` seconds Enter a message, i suggest `HUMAN COME HOME NOW`
 then enter the `PetCuddleOTron Customer Address` in the email box, this is the email which you verified right at the start as the customer for this application.
-then enter your cell/mobile number in full international format in the next box

 **before you do the next step and click the button on the application, if you want to see how the application works do the following** open a new tab to the `Step functions console` https://console.aws.amazon.com/states/home?region=us-east-1#/statemachines